List of Mad Men characters: Meredith

 Meredith (Stephanie Drake) is a secretary who first appears as SCDP's receptionist during Season 5.
-Her infantile mannerisms and scatterbrained demeanor annoy Joan, and the two eventually have an altercation in the Season 5 episode "The Christmas Waltz", after Meredith allows a process server into the office to serve Joan with divorce papers.
-She remains at SCDP, however, and briefly becomes Lou Avery's secretary after he complains about Dawn's continued loyalty to Don who was on involuntary leave from the agency.
-She becomes Don's secretary when he returns, and then when Don vanishes, she becomes one of two secretaries for Roger and moves with him to McCann-Erickson.
+Her infantile mannerisms and scatterbrained demeanor annoy Joan, and the two eventually have an altercation in the Season 5 episode "The Christmas Waltz", after Meredith allows a process server with divorce papers into the office to serve Joan.
+She remains at SCDP and briefly becomes Lou Avery's secretary after he complains about Dawn's continued loyalty to Don who was on involuntary leave from the agency.
+She becomes Don's secretary when he returns and is openly infatuated with him.
+When Don vanishes, she becomes one of two secretaries for Roger and moves with him to McCann-Erickson.
 She is let go by Roger in the series finale, as Don had not returned to work and two secretaries for Roger was unnecessary.
-She is optimistic even as she is let go as she claims "there are better places than (McCann-Erickson)."
+She is optimistic even as she is let go as she claims "there are better places than (McCann-Erickson)".